rfer/java-driver/changelog/README.md

 - [improvement] JAVA-1631: Publish a sources jar for driver-core-tests.
 - [improvement] JAVA-1632: Add a withIpPrefix(String) method to CCMBridge.Builder.
 - [bug] JAVA-1639: VersionNumber does not fullfill equals/hashcode contract.
+- [improvement] JAVA-1682: Provide a way to record latencies for cancelled speculative executions.

 ### 3.3.0